shorepine/tulipcc/docs/tulip_api.md

 clear

 # Run a saved Python file.
 Control-C stops it
-cd('ex') # The ex folder has a few examples and graphics in it execfile("parallax.py") run('game') # Runs a package, see below
+cd('/sys/ex') # The /sys/ex folder has a few examples and graphics in it execfile("parallax.py")

+run('game') # Runs a package, see below

 # Extract a .tar file.